Antymon/ppo_cpp/README.md

 -   Create own computational graph and potentially make some small modifications to the core algorithm if using more involved policies (currently implementation supports only MLP policies).
 Graph generation is mentioned below.

-Single or multi-threaded?
+Where is the multi-threaded version?
 --------
-At the moment multi-threaded version lives on the parallel branch, because of the example environment which proved to be annoyingly leaky in this setup.
+At the moment multi-threaded version lives on the *parallel* branch, because of the hexapod environment which proved to be annoyingly leaky in this setup.

 State of the project
 --------